HackUCF/PCV2-Wiki/docs/guides/OpenStack Setup Guide.md

    - On the bottom right of your screen, open the overflow icon menu.
    - Right-click on the OpenVPN icon and select "Import Profile".
    ![alt text](<../img/Import profile.png>)
-   - Click on the "FILE" tab.
+   - Click on the "UPLOAD FILE" tab.
    - Press "Browse" and navigate to where you downloaded the HackUCF OpenVPN profile.
    - Select the profile and press "Open".
    - Press "Connect".